 Numerous studies suggest that stress can have a negative effect on the heart- particularly heart rate, blood pressure, and the kidneys.
 Even when stressed for a short amount of time.

-When experiencing what is perceived as a stressful situation, the first response from the heart is an increase in the heart rate.
+The first response from the heart is an increase in the heart rate.

-The tiny muscles in the walls of the blood vessels get narrower.
 This results in the force of the blood pumping through the veins to be too high for the vessel walls to handle.
+This is what we call high blood pressure.

-This is what we call high blood pressure, and when we have chronically high blood pressure, it may result in a condition called hypertension.
+When a person has chronically high blood pressure, it may result in a condition called hypertension

 Stress and Kidney Disease